 Coconut oil –

 Great for cooking and for making homemade products, coconut oil can also help you fight off the flue.
 It is high in lauric acid and research shows that it can help dissolve the lipid coating around some viruses making it easier for your immune system to attack them.
 If you’re sick, try to get 5-6 tablespoons per day either in food or stirred into a glass of herbal tea.

 Flu Fighting Essential Oil Blend

-As I said earlier, there are several essential oils that can help you fight the flu.
+As I said earlier, there are several essential oils (Six Dollar Family) that can help you fight the flu.
 Making them into a rollerball blend is a great way to have an effective treatment already on hand.
 You’ll want to use a dark glass rollerball since light can destroy the healing properties of the essential oil.
 Also, the brand of essential oil doesn’t matter much as long as you’re using 100% pure oil that isn’t cut with anything.
 I personally prefer NOW Foods or Plant Therapy brands.
 I know that they’re both good quality oils at a fraction of what some companies charge for them.
 Plant Therapy actually provides test results for each of their oils right on the product page too which goes a long way with me.